hacksu/express-guestbook/readme.md

 and now that response function will only be called when we visit /hello. which seems sensible.

-## Express Features: Serving Files & Route Parameters
+## Express Features: Serving Files & Templates

 the most common thing web servers have to do is serve files, and i have provided some files that it can potentially serve in the "public" folder here in our project. let's tell express that we want it to respond with those files when a browser visits it: